vikputthiscodeongit/html-dev-label/README.md

 <br>

 ## Why?
-It's easy to confuse the development environment of a website with production when you have many tabs & windows open.
+It's easy to confuse the development environment of a website with production when you have multiple tabs or windows open.
 Well, not any more.

 <br>